timothyhahn/jeeveshikedthepct/src/routes/chapters/19-afterword.md

 guests who intertwined themselves into my story in interesting ways.
 And despite many rounds of editing, focusing on removing the unnecessary, this still ended up longer than I expected.

-Reflecting on my experiences has also been a challenge.
-I still struggle to read or watch anything related to the PCT.
-Too many feelings come rushing back and I find myself overwhelmed.

 With all of that said, if I have conveyed anything to you, it's that the PCT has meant everything to me.
+If I can convince a single person to go out for a really long hike, I will have succeeded here.

+If you do, I hope that your long hike means everything to you too.